ansible/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

 Convert the playbook into a role
 ---------------------------------

-Now that we've seen a simple playbook in action, let's convert this into a reusable role.
+The next step is to convert this playbook into a reusable role.
 You can create the directory structure manually, or you can use ``ansible-galaxy init`` to create the standard framework for a role.

 .. code-block:: bash